Brian Field: Later life

 In an effort to disappear, Brian Arthur Field changed his name to Brian Mark Carlton.
 Sometime after his release from prison, he married Welsh-born Sian Louise Hope.
 In the mid/late 1970s they worked for the Children's Book Centre (since sold) located on Kensington High Street in London.
 Field and Sian were responsible for the company's operations in central and Southern Europe, to where they shipped English language books and held book fairs at international English schools.
 (The schools were given a certain percentage of the revenue in exchange for hosting the book fairs for several days.)
 Much of this time was spent in Spain, where Brian demonstrated his guile during a customs warehouse strike in Madrid that was holding up the release of a shipment of books, endangering a number of scheduled book fairs.
 Brian, along with Tony Saez, who ran the book fairs in Madrid, and under the glare of the burly warehouse workers, simply drove into the warehouse, loaded a van full of boxes, and drove away.
 During this time, Brian also got to know the Prince of Spain's English tutor, and convinced her to bring Prince Felipe (subsequently crowned King Felipe VI) and his two sisters, then in their early teenage years, to a book fair being held at King's College, an international English school in Madrid.
 During their extended stays in Madrid, Brian and Sian stayed in the penthouse of the Hotel Aristos (now known as 'La Posada de El Chaflánon') on Avenida Pio XII in Chamartín.

 Death

-Field, aged 44 years, and his wife Sian Louise Carlton, aged 26 years (née Hope; born 20 October 1952, Cardiff), died in a car crash on the M4 motorway on 27 April 1979, a year after the last of the Train robbers had completed his sentence.
-The accident occurred as they returned from a visit with Sian's parents in Wales.
-A Mercedes driven by the pregnant 28-year-old daughter of well-known hairdresser Raymond Bessone (better known as "Mr. Teasy Weasy") crossed a damaged section of the dividing crash barrier and hit Field's oncoming Porsche.
-He, along with Amber Bessone, her husband and two children, were killed instantly; Sian was not declared dead until the following day, at West Middlesex Hospital.
+Brian Arthur Field, aged 44, and his wife Sian Louise Carlton, aged 26, were involved in a fatal car crash on the M4 motorway on 27 April 1979 while returning from a visit to her parents in Wales.

+The accident occurred when a Mercedes driven by Stephen Chase-Gardener — married to Amber, the pregnant 28-year-old daughter of Raymond Bessone — hit a pothole, crossed a damaged central crash barrier and collided with Field’s oncoming Porsche.

+Brian Field and the occupants of the Mercedes — Amber Bessone, her husband, and their two children — were killed instantly.
+Sian Carlton was critically injured and died the following day at West Middlesex Hospital.